davebenson/doom4-walkthrough/README.md

 When they are getting low (20%), switch on Dazed and Confused so that you will have an easier time Glory Killing them.

+You will get 2 Weapon Upgrade points for killing these guys.

 After killing them, access the Crucible (which looks more like a dagger with a Skull at the top).

 # Mission 12: VEGA Central Processing